patching...

 Video to be aired at red carpet event in Patchogue Wednesday.

-An anti-bullying video made by Miller Place High School students has stood out and become the face of a Suffolk County anti-violence program.
+An anti-bullying video made by l students has stood out and become the face of a Suffolk County anti-violence program.

 The video, created for the 2011 Student and Youth Prevention Film Project, will be aired along with 24 other films at a Red Carpet Event at the Patchogue Theatre on Wednesday, April 13.
 Miller Place's has stood out among the pack and the likeness of Katrina Svoboda, the star of the film, will be used as the face of the campaign.